ghassanmas/faraj.io/en/pillars.md

 layout: layouts/post.njk
 ---

 > This work on  progress, check back later...
+You can [track the progess there though](https://github.com/users/ghassanmas/projects/3)

+> Important note: this gudie might be releavnt to secure data tranmission between parties, but it doesn't or is irreleavnt for **anonymity**.
+In ohter wordes it will help you about the "What" of what you sent not the "To whom?" you send it.

 In this digital age, communicating has became so simple, easy, and almost free.
 However this comes with another cost, **our privacy**, and even [**survival**](/posts/shireen-abu-akleh-and-jamal-khashoggi/) for some.